zwang20/AVRZero/README.md

-# AVR Simulator
+# AVR Zero
-A simple AVR instruction set simulator for educational purposes.
+A simple AVR instruction set IDE and simulator for educational purposes.

 > **Warning**
 >